manishshettym/CANN/README.md

 ## Comparison with python modules

-### 1.Gate functionalities : Creating ANN for gates like XOR,AND,OR etc in a low level language like C is much faster and hiighly compatible too.
+#### 1. Gate functionalities : Creating ANN for gates like XOR,AND,OR etc in a low level language like C is much faster and hiighly compatible too.

-### 2.Regression : The Auto-Mpg dataset was used to solve a MULTIPLE LINEAR REGRESSION problem using the ANN.
+#### 2. Regression : The Auto-Mpg dataset was used to solve a MULTIPLE LINEAR REGRESSION problem using the ANN.

-#### Execution Time
+##### Execution Time
 |ANN library	|Iterations	|RMSE	|Time(sec)	|
 |:---:|:---:|:---:|:---:|
 |CANN	|10<sup>3</sup>	|9.586	|0.06558	|